Eating out is something that I used to absolutely hate -- until I started to implement these 5 tips to enjoy eating out again.

 Joe and I have been trying to do one new thing each month for 2018- so far it's been a success!
 June's new thing was trying a local restaurant that cooks from scratch using fresh, local and organic ingredients.
 By practicing a few intuitive eating principles I was able to order what I wanted, eat enough to fill me, stop when satisfied, and leave the restaurant 100% happy!

-- Move on.
 Did you forget to do any of the above?
 Maybe you ate your dish so fast you hardly remember the actual taste or ordered dessert despite being stuffed from your main dish.
 Guess what- no biggie!
-You don’t gain weight from one indulgent meal.
-It makes many a meals to do that!
+One meal does not determine the state of your health!
 Remember that, so don’t sweat it.

 There you have it, my 5 tips to ENJOY eating out again!
 Want more actionable, realistic strategies to reduce stress and anxiety around food?
 Snag my totally FREE e-book where I'm spilling my entire road map to living a No Food Rules lifestyle so that you can ENJOY fueling your body again, free of guilt stress or anxiety.
 You can snag your copy here!